samvarankashyap/atomic-host-tests/README.md

 available for users to rely on.

-1. Ansible requires only a small amount of functionality on the system under test (basically SSH), so playbooks can be used across multiple platforms with little changes necessary.
+1. Ansible requires only a small amount of functionality on the system under test (basically Python and SSH), so playbooks can be used across multiple platforms with little changes necessary.

 1. Fail fast and early.
 When a task in Ansible fails, the whole playbook